endElder/endElder.github.io/_posts/2025-05-22-cat-generator.md

 While working with React, I learn how to use useState and useEffect hooks.Fetch external data asynchronously using the fetch API.

-The most challenging part is handling malformed API responses.
+The most challenging part was handling malformed API responses.
 To solve this, I implement error-checking and fallback mechanisms to ensure the app remains stable even when the API returns unexpected data.

 ## Project description:
 to get some random cute cat 😺